This section deals with issues arising from the initial meeting with the client.

-You are only in a position to take instructions from the client, and be paid for it, when you have admitted the client to advice and assistance having been satisfied that the matter on which advice is sought is a matter of Scots law and that the client is financially eligible.
+You are only in a position to take instructions from the client, and be paid for it, when you have admitted the client to advice and assistance having been satisfied that:

-In line with Law Society practice rules, a letter of engagement (also known as a terms of business or a terms of engagement letter) sent to a client after the initial meeting is not chargeable.
-In terms of the Law Society rules there are three automatic exemptions to the rule that solicitors must send clients a letter of engagement such as those described above.
-These are where:
+A letter of engagement (also known as a terms of business or a terms of engagement letter) sent to a client after the initial meeting is not chargeable.

-In short, the letter should appear, in the circumstances of the case, to be justified and necessary to inform your client.
-For example, it may help your client for you to briefly outline (where there is a house) occupancy rights, exclusion orders, the implications of a title in joint names, division of household goods etc. Where the oral advice has covered only one issue – for example, contact with a child – we consider a one page letter should succinctly cover all that is needed at that stage.
-We consider that only an unusual situation would justify more than a two-page confirmatory letter at this stage of advice.
+The letter should appear, in the circumstances of the case, to be justified and necessary to inform your client.
+For example, it may help your client for you to briefly outline (where there is a house) occupancy rights, exclusion orders, the implications of a title in joint names, division of household goods etc. Where the oral advice has covered only one issue, for example, contact with a child, we consider a one page letter should succinctly cover all that is needed at that stage.
+We consider that only an unusual situation would justify more than a one-page confirmatory letter at this stage of advice.

 Many firms operate a practice where a letter of engagement also contains confirmatory information.
 If you intend to charge for confirmatory aspects of the initial meeting, you should include this in a separate letter, to avoid the need to calculate what proportion of the combined letter is chargeable.
 Where the information is contained in one letter, although the letter of engagement itself is not chargeable, we will allow a charge to the extent that it contains confirmatory information.
 You should clarify in the account what proportion of the letter relates to confirmatory aspects of the meeting and restrict your charge accordingly.

-There may be situations where advice has been given over and above taking the precognition which is separately chargeable.
-However, this should be clear from the narrative.
-This could be shown as, for example:
+There may be situations where advice has been given over and above taking the precognition which is separately chargeable, and which should be made clear in the work item description.